madeleinel/Cheat-Sheets/Overview.md

 Website APIs are typically more basic (than operating system APIs), and usually allow developers to access specific information from their site; it may be only a set of XML elements and some basic commands for retrieving the information.

 ### Libraries
-A library is a suite of data and programming code, that is used to develop programs and applications.
+A library is an implementation of an API; it's a suite of data and programming code that is used to develop programs and applications.
 It assists the programmer and the compiler in building and executing software.
-It generally consists of prewritten code, classes, procedures, scripts, configuration data, and more.
+It generally consists of prewritten code, classes, procedures, scripts, configuration data (and more) that developers can call upon.
 It can be manually added to a program to achieve more functionality, or to automate a process (without writing code for it.)
 Eg, if developing a mathematical application, adding a mathematical software library will eliminate the need for writing complex functions, as the functions within the software library can be called upon/used within the program.

 ### Toolkits
-Toolkits are are used to develop and maintain applications and databases.
+Toolkits are sets of libraries (APIs) and services grouped together; they provide a developers with a wider range of possible solutions, and are used to develop and maintain applications and databases.
 A toolkit can be a single utility program, a set of software routines, or a complete integrated set of software utilities.
 There are toolkits for developing almost anything.